-The undersigned stockholder(s) of Targa Resources Corp. hereby acknowledge receipt of the Notice of Annual Meeting of Stockholders, the Proxy Statement for the 2023 Annual Meeting of Stockholders and the Form 10-K for the fiscal year ended December 31, 2022 and hereby appoint Jennifer R. Kneale and Regina L. Gregory, or either of them, as proxies, each with the power of substitution, to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Targa Resources Corp. to be held on May 23, 2023 or at any postponement or adjournment thereof.
+The undersigned stockholder(s) of Targa Resources Corp. hereby acknowledge receipt of the Notice of Annual Meeting of Stockholders, the Proxy Statement for the 2024 Annual Meeting of Stockholders (the "Annual Meeting") and the Form 10-K for the fiscal year ended December 31, 2023 and hereby appoint Jennifer R. Kneale and Gerald R. Shrader, or either of them, as proxies, each with the power of substitution, to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting to be held on May 16, 2024 or at any postponement or adjournment thereof.